Cindy Crawford Gets Drenched In Tiny Bikini In A Throwback Pic

 “I saw your Vogue video last night.. you’re so humble, beautiful and stylish,” said a fan.

 In addition, Cindy shared another post several days ago that revealed her kicking back and relaxing.
-The photo showed the model sitting in an andronik chair.
+The photo showed the model sitting in an Adirondack chair.
 She sat on a dock, with water visible behind her.
 The shoreline was also filled with plenty of trees.

 Crawford placed her feet on the edge of the chair, and placed her hands around her knees.
 She wore a dark top that appeared to be very long.
 Cindy had her hair down, and placed a pair of sunglasses in her hair.
 She smiled with her lips closed, while looking off into the distance.